manticoresoftware/manticoresearch/manual/Updating_documents/UPDATE.md

 <!-- example full JSON update -->

-Updating other data types or changing property type in a JSON attribute requries a full JSON update.
+Updating other data types or changing property type in a JSON attribute requires a full JSON update.

 <!-- intro -->
 ##### SQL: